Dr-Liberty/BMT-University/replit.md

 ## Overview

-BMT University is a blockchain-powered educational platform built on the Kaspa network.
-The platform enables users to learn about cryptocurrency and blockchain through expert-led courses, complete quizzes to earn $BMT tokens (Bitcoin Maxi Tears), and receive on-chain certificates of completion.
-The application combines meme culture with serious educational content, featuring a dark, neon-tech aesthetic inspired by crypto-native design patterns.
+BMT University is a blockchain-powered learning management system built on the Kaspa network.
+The platform enables crypto projects to create branded educational courses where learners earn tokens for completing quizzes and receive on-chain certificates.
+Starting as a proof-of-concept for the $BMT (Bitcoin Maxi Tears) meme coin on Kasplex, with plans to expand to a multi-project subscription service supporting Kasplex and Igra networks.

+## Current Status

+### Completed Features
+- Complete frontend prototype with BMT/Kaspa branding and animated blockdag background
+- Course browsing with filtering and search functionality
+- Student dashboard with progress tracking and reward history
+- Quiz system with multiple choice questions and scoring
+- Certificate modal with verification display
+- About $BMT page with editable description and roadmap (/about, /admin/about)
+- Full database schema for LMS entities
+- REST API endpoints for all resources
+- Sample course data with real API integration

+### In Progress
+- Wallet authentication flow (connect, sign message, session)
+- Course enrollment and progress tracking
+- Quiz attempt recording and grading
+- $BMT reward distribution system

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Design approach: Wallet-centric authentication (no traditional credentials), users identified by wallet address.

 ## System Architecture